reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Correctness.md

 Readings
 - General
+	- Reasons, Motives, and the Demands of Morality: An Introduction
+	- Essays: _The Oxford Handbook of Reasons and Normativity_
     - Book: Derek Parfit - _Reasons and Persons_
-    - Essay: Sharon Street - "A Darwinian Dilemma for Realist Theories of Value"
-	- Essay: Katia Vavova - "Evolutionary Debunking of Moral Realism"
+	- Gilbert Harman, "Moral Relativism Defended"
+	- Ulrike Heuer, "Reasons for actions and desires"
+	- Peter Railton, "Toward a Unified Account of Rationality in Belief, Desire, and Action"
+	- Ralph Wedgwood, "The Unity of Normativity"
+	- Mark Schroeder
+		- Ought, Agents, and Actions
+		- The unity of reasons
+		- Value and the right kind of reason
+	- Also see Philosophy of mind/action syllabus
+	- Stephen Darwall - "Making the 'Hard' Problem of Normativity Easier"
 - Internalism
+	- Essays: _Internal Reasons: Contemporary Readings (MIT Readers in Contemporary Philosophy)_
 	- Bernard Williams - "Internal and External Reasons" from _Moral Luck_
+	- Stephen Finlay, "The Obscurity of Internal Reasons"
+	- Hille Paakkunainen, "Internalism and Externalism about Reasons"
+	- Kieran Setiya, "Internal Reasons"
+	- Michael Smith, "Internal Reasons"
+- Externalism
-	- Essay: Christine Korsgard - "Skepticism About Practical Reasons"
+	- Christine Korsgard - "Skepticism About Practical Reasons"
-	- Stephen Darwall - "Making the 'Hard' Problem of Normativity Easier"
-	- Essays: _Internal Reasons: Contemporary Readings (MIT Readers in Contemporary Philosophy)_
-		- 1.Internal and External Reasons (1979) /​ Bernard Williams
-		- 2.Skepticism about Practical Reason (1986) /​ Christine Korsgaard
-		- 3.Might There Be External Reasons?
-(1995) /​ John McDowell
+	- John McDowell - "Might There Be External Reasons?"
-		- 4.Reply to McDowell (1995) /​ Bernard Williams
-		- 5.Internal Reasons (1995) /​ Michael Smith
-		- 6.Humean Doubts about the Practical Justification of Morality (1997) /​ James Dreier
-		- 7.Why Is Instrumental Rationality Rational?
-(2005) /​ Troy Jollimore
-		- 8.Putting Rationality in Its Place (1993) /​ Warren Quinn
-		- 9.Selections from The Possibility of Altruism (1970) /​ Thomas Nagel
-		- 10.The Normativity of Instrumental Reason (1997) /​ Christine Korsgaard
-		- 11.The Possibility of Practical Reason (1996) /​ J. David Velleman
-		- 12.Velleman's Autonomism (2001) /​ Philip Clark
-		- 13.Beyond the Error Theory (2010) /​ Michael Smith
-		- 14.Rationality and Virtue (1994) /​ Philippa Foot
-		- 15.Reasons and Motivation (1997) /​ Derek Parfit.
+	- T. M. Scanlon - "On Williams' Internal and External Reasons" (from _What We Owe to Each Other_)
 - Constructivism
+	- Essays: _Constructivism in Practical Philosophy_
 	- Christine Korsgard:
 		- "The Sources of Normativity"
 		- "Skepticism about Practical Reasons"